If you traveled back in time to my son’s toddler days, you would find us on his bedroom floor, surrounded by wooden train tracks.

 Frequently Asked Questions about Wooden Train Track:

 What brands of wooden train tracks work together?
 In our experience, Brio, Thomas, Chuggington, Nuchi, Bigjigs, Jesse’s Toy Box, Orbium, Conductor Carl, Melissa and Doug, and Imaginarium track all work well together.
-The connectors on Ikea track make it a very tight fit with other brands, sometimes too tight to work.
+The connectors on Ikea track are a tight fit with other brands, sometimes too tight to work.
 I have, however, used Ikea tracks on purpose when I needed two tracks to stay together well.
 The old-style wooden Plan Toys track never fit well with our other tracks; I haven’t had a chance to test their new pressed tracks, so they may be better.

-Are Trackmaster and Take’n’Play trains compatible with wooden train tracks?
-Trackmaster trains’ wheels are the same gauge (width) as wooden trains, so they will run on wooden tracks.
+Are Trackmaster trains compatible with wooden train tracks?
+Yes…to some extent.
+Trackmaster wheels are the same gauge (width) as wooden trains, so the trains will run on wooden tracks.
 However, they can’t take the tighter curves under their own power without derailing, and they won’t go up the bridges.
-Take’n’Play trains are too narrow to run on wooden train tracks.

 Are wooden trains compatible with Trackmaster and Take’n’Play tracks?
 Yes!
-Wooden trains fit on Trackmaster tracks, and Take’n’Play tracks seem to be intentionally made to be wide enough for wooden trains because they are actually too wide for the trains they’re made for.
+Wooden trains fit on Trackmaster tracks, and Take’n’Play tracks seem to be intentionally made to be wide enough for wooden trains because they are too wide for the trains they’re made for.
 However, both of these tracks are much harder to work with when building a train set.
-Take’n’Play tracks tend to fall apart often, and neither kind of track has the flexibility that comes from the wooden tracks being able to shift from side to side and up and down at their connections.
-And there’s just a lot less variety in the tracks that you can get for these lines of trains.
+Take’n’Play tracks tend to fall apart often, and neither type of track has the flexibility that comes from the wooden tracks being able to shift from side to side and up and down at their connections.
+And there’s a lot less variety in the types of tracks you can get for these lines of trains.
 On the other hand, I like having some of these plastic tracks around for activities where the tracks might get messy or wet.